panzerdp/dmitripavlutin.com/content/posts/052-javascript-closure/index.md

 While being used everywhere, closures are difficult to grasp.
 If you haven't had your "Aha!" moment in understanding closures, then this post is for you.

-I will start with the fundamental terms: scope and lexical scope.
+I'll start with the fundamental terms: scope and lexical scope.
 Then, after grasping the basics, you'll need just one step to finally understand closures.

-A nice bonus awaits at the end: the closure concept explained with a real-world example.

 Before starting, I suggest you resist the urge to skip the scope and lexical scope sections.
 These concepts are crucial to closures, and if you get them well, the idea of closure becomes self-evident.